SeanKilleen/Presentations/2018-10_Fragile/Notes.md

 * Project thinking instead of product thinking
 * Forgetting about value
 * Feature factories
-* Lack of production thinking
+* Lack of production thinking -- especially if on a long effort where nothing is being launched.
+Which leads me to...
+* A long effort where nothing is being launched.
 * Adherence to prescriptions
 * Neglecting tools / techniques / lessons outside of the agile spectrum
 * Stakeholder shifts / changes